 American Psychological Association

 Washington, DC 20002-4242

-The Nationwide Children's Hospital predoctoral internship in professional psychology provides specialization in four tracks.
-Learn more about the following specialized tracks:
+The Nationwide Children's Hospital internship in professional psychology provides four tracks of emphasis.
+Below are links to learn more about each track:

 For more information about any of the tracks listed above, we recommend that you contact the Associate Director that oversees that particular track.
 Click on the name below to contact either the Internship Director or Associate Director affiliated with the particular track you are interested in.